zdxiaoda/LuckyPicker/README.md

 ### About this tool:

-This tool is created by **[zd小达](https://zhangda.xyz/)**~ It is built using HTML+CSS+JS and packaged with electron, supporting both Windows and Linux systems (unfortunately, not compatible with Mac because I don't have one...).
+This tool was developed by **[zd小达](https://zhangda.xyz/)** using HTML+CSS+JS and packaged with Electron, supporting Windows and Linux systems. (unfortunately, not compatible with Mac because I don't have one...).
 Sincere thanks to all the open-source projects used 🧎**🧎**🧎.

 ---